-What Benefit Does Fitness And Exercise Have In Addiction Treatment?
+What Benefit Does Fitness And Exercise Have In Addiction Treatment?You are here:

 Heavy drug and alcohol abuse wear down the body, atrophying the muscles, weakening the joints, and generally causing the body to be sick.
 Addiction also affects the mind.
 Becoming completely reliant upon drugs and alcohol to produce sensations of pleasure, once the substances are taken away the brain has a hard time producing pleasure of its own.
 Exercise is one of the most perfect forms of treatment for recovery.

 Exercise and fitness affect both the brain and the body.
 The physical benefits of exercise are obvious.
 Clients in treatment who need to gain weight are able to do strength training and build muscle.
 Clients in treatment who need to lose weight are able to lose weight as well.

-Our residential treatment programs are customized to the needs of each client, guiding them to freedom and hope- promises of recovery.
-For information, call us today: (877) 267-3646
+Our residential treatment programs are customized to the needs of each client.
+We guide them to freedom and hope- promises of recovery.
+For more information, contact us by phone, email, or online.